Ben Avery Shooting Facility Rules

 All rounds must impact the berm.
 Shooters are responsible for every round they fire.
 If a round hits the mountain, the shooter must stop shooting immediately.

 Fully automatic firearms are permitted, but they must be shot from a prone or benchrest position.
-This applies to bump-fire firearms.
+This also applies to bump-fire firearms.

 All firearms must be aimed.
 You may not shoot from the hip or any other shooting position in which the shooter cannot properly utilize the sights.